anjushakk/MMM-Modeling-with-Mediation-Assumption-3/README.md

 ### 3\.
 Residual Analysis

 A visual residual analysis was performed by plotting the difference between the actual and predicted revenue.
 The plot shows that the residuals are **randomly scattered around zero** with no clear patterns or trends .
 This confirms that the model has successfully captured all systematic variance in the data, including seasonality and trend, and that no important variables have been omitted.

+In addition to plotting residuals, it is important to test whether the errors satisfy key model assumptions:

+* **Autocorrelation:** If residuals are correlated over time, the model may be missing temporal structure.
+We check this with an **Autocorrelation Function (ACF) plot** and the **Durbin–Watson statistic** (values close to 2 suggest no autocorrelation).
+* **Heteroskedasticity:** If residuals show non-constant variance, inference on coefficients may be biased.
+We test this using the **Breusch–Pagan test** (p-value > 0.05 means we fail to reject homoskedasticity).

+These tests provide confidence that the model has captured the main structure in the data and that residual noise behaves as expected.

 ### 4\.
 Sensitivity to Average Price and Promotions